andyborrell/pygamezero_bird/docs/source/part4.rst

 Something Random
 ----------------
-To make the game more interesting we want the gap between the pipes to be at a different y position each time.
-To do this we need to generate a random number.
+To make the game more interesting we want the gap between the pipes to be at a different **y** position each time.
+To do this we need to pick a random number.

 Often in Python you'll need to use the **import** keyword to get access to functions that aren't available by default.
 These extra functions are grouped together in **modules**.

-Let's import the :code:`random` module by adding these lines to the very top of your file:
+* Import the :code:`random` module by adding these lines to the very top of your file:

 .. code:: python